 While sovereign governments (those that issue their own currency) can certainly afford a UBI, simply throwing money at a problem, instead of addressing its root cause presents serious concerns.

-Firstly, it ignores overwhelming psychological evidence regarding the impact employment has on our physical and mental wellbeing.
 We derive our sense of self-worth from work.
 It is where we meet many of our friends, partners.
 Income replacement does not sufficiently offset the impacts of involuntary unemployment.

 Second, a UBI is designed to work as a partial or complete substitute for existing welfare and social security programs.